What is Google Trends?

 Is Google Trends free?

-When was Google Trends created?
+When did Google Trends start?

 Google Trends was launched on May 10th, 2006 with this press release.
 It evolved from an earlier tool called Google Zeitgeist, which was introduced in 2001 to summarize annual search trends.
 Google Trends expanded on this concept by allowing users to explore patterns in search data over time and across various regions.